 Defence Procurement Policy 2016

 The “Draft DPP-2018” is already under discussion.
 Existing DPP-2016 clearly spells the operational context, acquisition categories and plans under various ‘Buy’ or ‘Make’ categories, including the Fast-Track acquisition procedures.
 Concept of strategic-partnerships has been put in place.
 A balance has been set between expeditious procurement, quality and cost-effectiveness.
 Self-reliance in defence manufacturing is a cornerstone.
 The need to leverage indigenous manpower and engineering capability, and utilize and consolidate design and manufacturing infrastructure within the country is clear.
 DPP will ensure level-playing field while keeping self-reliance as the key aim.
 Yet on the ground there is still considerable foot-dragging.
-According to media reports, MoD has realized internally that the Make-in-India defence initiatives are still floundering; the weapons acquisitions process continued to be beset with huge delays; average time taken for most schemes was 52 months which was more than twice the laid-down time-frame; and average time taken to clear files was 120 weeks against stipulated 37 weeks laid down by the MoD in 2016.
-Armed Forces continue to view MoD’s Acquisition Wing “as an obstacle rather than a facilitator”.
+According to media reports, MoD has realized internally that the Make-in-India defence initiatives have still to succeed sufficiently; the weapons acquisitions process continued to be beset with delays; average time taken for clearing most schemes continues to be nearly twice the laid-down time-frame.
+Armed Forces often look at MoD’s Acquisition Wing “as an obstacle rather than a facilitator”.
 India still lacks some core technologies for aircraft, such as engine, radar, EW systems, advanced avionics, and armaments.

 Private Aerospace Industry